How to Apply

 Yes.
 We don’t accept individual applicants; you need to be at least two people to be eligible.

 - Do I have to provide the startup’s business plan?

 If you’re applying for acceleration, we require that you have at least an idea of your financial projections for the next year.
 That’s not because we consider them binding, but because we are interested in the thought process behind the plan.

 - Does my startup need to be incorporated?

-No, but if you apply for the acceleration program, we’ll request that you commit to incorporate the startup before September 20th, 2 weeks from the start of the acceleration program.
+No, but if you apply for the acceleration program, we’ll request that you commit to incorporate the startup before March 2021.
 You are welcome to take advantage of the partnership we have with Iubenda to incorporate your startup online with a discount.